 Wondering how you can protect your teeth while wearing braces?
-Today, our BC and Alberta orthodontists discuss mouth guards for people with braces, and why they are important.
+Today, our BC orthodontists discuss mouth guards for people with braces, and why they are important.

 Should I wear a mouth guard with braces?